cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 In the above case, the role classifier was able to correctly distinguish between "new_time" and "old_time" for all test cases.

+The application configuration file, ``config.py``, at the top level of home assistant folder contains custom intent and domain classifier model configs that are namespaced by DOMAIN_MODEL_CONFIG and INTENT_MODEL_CONFIG respectively, that can also be tuned from there (other namespaces include ENTITY_MODEL_CONFIG and ROLE_MODEL_CONFIG).
+If no custom model configurations are added to config.py file, Workbench will use it's default classifier configurations for training and evaluation.

 .. admonition:: Exercise